 The plane took off, despite the poor, wintry conditions.
 Shortly after, the pilot Roger Peterson lost control and the plane crashed in a nearby cornfield.
 Sadly, there were no survivors.
 The event was later memorialized as “the day the music died” by Don McClean in his 1971 song “American Pie.”

-If you visit the Buddy Holly Crash Site
+Visit the Buddy Holly Crash Site

 After visiting the Surf Ballroom and Museum, head north to pay your respects at the crash site where Buddy Holly, Ritchie Valens, the Big Bopper, and their pilot perished.
 A steel set of Wayfarer glasses—similar to those worn by Holly—marks the access point to the crash site.
 The memorial was constructed by Michael Connor of Clear Lake.